ham2k/polo.ham2k.com/content/en/docs/polo-features/maps/index.md

 * Edit QSO gridsquares manually in the "More" control.

 ### Your location
-To provide the origin of the map, you must supply <code style="color : darkorange">**your**</code> location for each operation.
+To provide the origin of the map, you must supply <span style="color : darkorange">**your**</span> location for each operation.
 If you select a park or summit etc, the location grid will be supplied by PoLo based on the park/summit/activity list. **Please note** that the grid will be based on the centroid of a park so a trail crossing several state borders may not accurately represent your exact location.
 In these cases, you should enter a gridsquare that represents your current location.
 You can use your device's GPS or enter the grid manually in the Operation Location setting.

 ![OperationLocation](./maps-location.png)